AkA57/ZPLDesigner/README.md

 # ZPLDesigner
 ## Description
-This software allow you to create, preview and print label based on Zebra Programming Language (ZPL).
+ZPLDesigner is a free and easu-to-use software utility that allows you to create, preview and print label based on Zebra Programming Language (ZPL).

 ## Features
 ### ZPL commands